wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/exception-error-handling/includes/5-error-handling-level-three-four.md

 ## Individual processes error handling (Level 3)

 When an exception persists after exception handling at the action and block level, the process encounters an error, and is interrupted.
-At that point, you can create error handling for each individual process .
+At that point, you can create error handling for each individual process.

-To set up error handlig, find the process in the console, open its properties, and then navigate to the **Error Handling** tab.
+To set up error handling, find the process in the console, open its properties, and then navigate to the **Error Handling** tab.

 ![The Error Handling tab in the Process Properties.](..\media\error-handling-process-properties.png)